 The Aims of the Curriculum

 We believe that the aims of the curriculum should focus on the knowledge, qualities and skills learners need to succeed in school and beyond.
 The curriculum should:

 - Enable students to enjoy learning for its own sake, to develop their creative talents and to fulfill their intellectual potential.

 - Provide each individual with the knowledge and skills to respond to a changing world with confidence and humility.

 - Encourage students to be reflective, open-minded and principled, so that they can make a positive contribution to their community and the wider world.

 Key Stage 3

-During Key Stage 3 (years 7, 8 & 9) students at TBGS study a broad and balanced curriculum comprising the following subjects: art and design, citizenship, computing, design and technology, English, geography, history, mathematics, modern foreign languages, music, physical education, Personal, social & health education (including citizenship), careers education, sex education and religious education are taught in Years 7, 8 and 9 in philosophy and applied ethics lessons; where necessary, occasional enrichment days supplement these lessons.
+During Key Stage 3 (years 7, 8 & 9) students at TBGS study a broad and balanced curriculum comprising the following subjects: art and design, computing, design and technology, English, geography, history, mathematics, modern foreign languages, music and physical education.
+Personal, social & health education, citizenship, careers education, sex education and religious education are taught in Years 7, 8 and 9 in philosophy and applied ethics lessons; where necessary, occasional enrichment days supplement these lessons.

 In Year 7 students choose to study either Spanish or German.
 In Year 8 students must choose a second language which is either French or Mandarin.
 In science the KS3 course is covered during Years 7 & 8 and completed in Year 9, when students make a transition into the GCSE course.